Debugging

 We are fluent in assembly language and were actually involved in developing one of the world's best known system level debuggers, so we truly understand how to approach a problem.
 Combine that with the fact that we have analyzed thousands of crash dumps and can often pinpoint a fix with very minimal information (e.g. the offset of the crash) and the potential for time savings is clear.
 Next time a nasty bug bogs down your team, get in touch and let us help get it resolved quickly.

-Our primary debugging environment is WinDbg and WinDbg Preview, and we are fluent with the full suite of kernel debugging extensions including bugcheck analysis, pool tag inspection, and handle leak tracking.
+Our primary debugging environment is WinDbg and WinDbg Preview, and we are fluent with the full suite of kernel debugging extensions including bugcheck analysis, NTSTATUS decoding, NTSTATUS code lookup, pool tag inspection, and handle leak tracking.
 We routinely work with ETW (Event Tracing for Windows), Driver Verifier, and Application Verifier to reproduce intermittent failures.
 For crash dump work we use our custom built, internal tooling to accelerate triage.
 Memory leak detection, IRQL violations, and use-after-free errors in kernel-mode code are areas where our depth of experience consistently shortens time-to-fix.

 We can work from crash dumps you supply without needing a live session at all.
 For time-critical production issues, such as a driver causing Blue Screens on customer systems, a hang that blocks a product launch, or a performance regression that showed up in a new Windows update, we offer priority turnaround.
 Contact us to discuss the situation and we will put the right resources on it immediately.
+For broader driver projects and development work, see our Windows driver development services.

 Frequently Asked Questions